 Easter celebrations around the world

-The Easter week is well underway after yesterday’s Palm Sunday events, but as we prepare to ring in the annual event this weekend, we look to Easter traditions from across the world to inspire our own celebrations.
+Easter is well underway, but as we prepare to ring in the annual event this weekend, we look to Easter traditions from across the world to inspire our own celebrations.

 Whether it be creating special sweets and treats, feasting, hunting for Easter eggs, flying kites or lighting bonfires, around the world, different cultures choose to commemorate the same event in so many different ways, each holding its own significant meaning.